CASR Part 61 - Flight crew licensing

 Since commencement, the Flight Crew Licensing regulations have been subject to post-implementation monitoring and procedural anomalies have been identified that require consideration and rectification.

 Standards Development project FS 14/25 has been approved to review Part 61 of CASR 1998 and the Part 61 MOS.
-Any amendments will be developed in close consultation with the Flight Crew Licensing Standards Sub-committee and issued in draft form for public comment.
-CASA will send notification via the Flight Operations and Licensing Standards mailing list when proposed amendments are available for public consultation.
+Any amendments will be issued in draft form for public consultation.
+CASA will send notification via the flight operations and licensing standards mailing list when proposed amendments are available for public consultation.

 Manual of Standards